 At the end of Monday’s Fiscal and Management Control Board (FMCB) meeting, Erik Stoothoff, the MBTA’s Chief Engineer, reviewed the T’s long-range plans for its bus fleet and bus maintenance facilities.

 Stoothoff had previously briefed the FMCB in September about the disappointing results from its battery-electric bus pilot on the Silver Line.
 Stoothoff acknowledges that battery technology is improving quickly, and says he’s “bullish” on the technology in the future – but for the short term, the MBTA will only buy buses that burn diesel fuel.

 “Unfortunately, today’s Board meeting signals that MBTA continues to delay investments in a technology that is critical to public health and climate action,” said Veena Dharmaraj, Director of Transportation at Sierra Club Massachusetts, in a press statement.

 Dharmaraj has been one of the Commonwealth’s most vocal advocates for electrifying the MBTA fleet, not only to reduce greenhouse gas emissions, but also to eliminate other harmful air pollutants associated with the combustion of diesel fuel.

-Those air pollution impacts are particularly acute in historically underinvested communities near highways, like Chinatown, Chelsea, and Dorchester.
+Those air pollution impacts are particularly acute in historically underinvested communities that were devastated by 20th-century highway construction, like Chinatown, Chelsea, and Dorchester.

 The T is still planning to start buying all-electric, battery-powered buses eventually.
 Stoothoff estimated that the agency could make its first big order for battery-powered buses in 2022 or 2023.